normalize() can now normalize by each well (norm_column = "well") as an

 groups.
 There is no color if there are no replicates or if they are combined.

-Note: the current default is to combine replicates (sep_reps = FALSE
+Note: the current default is to combine replicates (sep_reps = FALSE) to

 maintain backwards compatibility, but future releases will separate them by